Sustainable Research Data

 Maturity Matrix Templates

-Organisations can use the following templates (in .docx format) for the maturity matrices to mark their progress and potential next steps:
+Organisations can use the following templates (in .docx and .odt formats) for the maturity matrices to mark their progress and potential next steps:

 This Practical Guide provides guidance to ensure the long-term preservation and accessibility of research data.
 Three complementary maturity matrices provide funders, performers, and data infrastructures with a way to create a common understanding of the approaches needed.